bloody-sunday/bloody-sunday/README.md

 $\color{lightblue}{Ponytown.}$

-꒱ㅤI rarely / never interact first unless you do, even if we are friends on this game
+꒱ㅤI rarely / never interact first unless you do, even if we are friends on this game since I have severe social anxiety.
+I hope you understand

 ꒱ㅤI only encourage C + H if we are in the same fandom